wvanderp/isOsmComplete/README.md

 ## How to run locally

-Install the dependencies with `npm install`
+Install the dependencies with `npm install`.

-Run `npm run app` to start the vite development server.
-This will serve the website on <http://localhost:1234>
+Run `npm run app` to start the Vite development server.
+This will serve the website on <http://localhost:1234>.

 You can use `npm run build` to build the website for production.
 This will create a `gitBuild` folder with the website.